thephpleague/csv/query-filtering.md

 ## Sorting methods

 The sorting options are applied **after the CSV filtering options**.
-The sorting follow the *First In First Out* rule.
+The sorting follows the *First In First Out* rule.

-<p class="message-warning">To sort the data <code>iterator_to_array</code> is used which could lead to performance penalty if you have a heavy CSV file to sort
+<p class="message-warning">To sort the data <code>iterator_to_array</code> is used, which could lead to a performance penalty if you have a heavy CSV file to sort
 </p>

 ### AbstractCsv::addSortBy